Best High-Yield Savings Accounts 2026

 Ally Bank: Best for Goal Setting

-Multi-goal savers and people who benefit from visual organization.
-If you have several savings targets and want to track progress on each one without opening multiple accounts, Ally's bucket feature is unmatched.
-This account works for someone saving for both short-term and medium-term goals simultaneously.
+Best for: Multi-goal savers who benefit from visual organization.
+If you have several savings targets and want to track progress on each without opening multiple accounts, Ally's bucket feature is unmatched.
+Ideal for people saving for both short-term and medium-term goals simultaneously.

 Key Benefits